PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

   <img src="/assets/images/Azure_Application_Registration_Summary.png"></a>
 </figure>

-**Note:** The only field really needed in the *Name* one just be sure to chose a descriptive name that is easy for you to remember.
+**Note:** The only field really needed in the *Name* one just be sure to choose a descriptive name that is easy for you to remember.
 {: .notice--danger}

 ### Exchange Online Certificate Based authentication - Grant API Permissions